 Keep in mind, in MapBusinessOnline, when using the Symbol Color-Coding button (the three colored dots under the Color-code section of the Master Toolbar), you can only color-shade your points and symbols by one theme or one column of your data.
 For example, you can color-code points based on Revenue 2018.
 But you can’t color-code by both Sales Rep and by Revenue 2018.

 If you want to color-code by two or three themes or variants use the Color-code with Circles or Put Charts on the Map options.
 Both are buttons on the master toolbar.
 See below.

 That being said, you could color-code a set of imported addresses by Sales Rep and then note the Revenue 2018 in the point’s label.
 You could also note the revenue by state, county, or territory in those respective labels.
 Those revenue numbers would be totals, aggregated by jurisdiction.
 MapBusinessOnline’s labeling function will sum the data for you.
 Each jurisdiction label, and each imported point Callout has five flexible label fields for you to populate.
 That’s in addition to name and address data labels.
 Read more about labeling here.

-Within the color-code by symbol dialogue the business map user can:
+Within the color-code by symbol dialogue the business mapping software user can:

 - Adjust coloring shades of symbols – MapBusinessOnline even accepts HEX number id’s

 - Choose symbols from the library or import your symbols

 - Adjust color-shade range values

 - Choose from preselected coloring schemes

 Best of all, it’s wicked easy to tweak.
-Just click the Color-Code with Symbols button again to adjust the coloring scheme to your liking.
-It remembers what you did.
+Just click the Symbol Color-Coding button again to adjust the coloring scheme to your liking.
+You’ll find that it remembers what you did.